seoninja13/react-win-dir/docs/daily-logs/2025-05-15-project-structure-consolidation-implementation.md

 The project now has a cleaner, more maintainable structure with all content consolidated in the `Relume-root` directory.

-## Next Steps
+## Phase 5: Documentation

-1. Update the project documentation to reflect the new structure
+I completed Phase 5 by updating the project documentation to reflect the new structure:

+1. **Created Project Structure Guide**:
-2. Create a guide for the consolidated project structure
+   - Created a comprehensive guide for the consolidated project structure
+   - Included information about the directory structure, key directories, configuration files, and best practices
+   - Added the guide to the documentation map

+2. **Updated Project Structure Consolidation Plan**:
+   - Updated the plan to mark all phases as completed
+   - Updated the timeline to reflect the actual implementation time (1 day instead of 2.5 days)

+3. **Updated Documentation Map**:
+   - Added the Project Structure Guide to the documentation map
+   - Updated the "Guide Documentation" section to mark the Project Structure Guide as completed
+   - Added the guide to the "Related Documentation" section

 ## Related Documentation